concur/developer.concur.com/src/api-reference/expense/travelallowance/travelallowance-days.md

 Name|Description|Endpoint
 ---|---|---|
-travelallowance.allowancedays.read|View the allowance days in an expense report|GET expense.report.read|Retrieve the report ID from the Expense Report API to supply to the Travel Allowance API|GET
+travelallowance.allowancedays.read|View the allowance days in an expense report|GET EXPRPT|Retrieve the report ID from the Expense Report API to supply to the Travel Allowance API|GET

 ## <a name="access-token-usage"></a>Access Token Usage